Drug and Immunization Pricing

 - Source 4 Industry pricing

-Empire Medicare and CMS (Average Sale Price) are the most common types of industry pricing.
+CMS (Average Sale Price) is the most common type of industry pricing.
 If a drug/price is not found via this source, Horizon BCBSNJ relies on Source 5.

 - Source 5 Internal price development